Global-Chem/global-chem/paper.md

 # Introduction

-The chemical universe is expanding rapidly as open access titan databases (Enamine Database (20 Billion) [@Gorgulla:2020-4], Zinc Database (2 Billion) [Irwin:2020-12], PubMed Database (68 Million) [Roberts:2001-2]) and cheminformatic tools to process, manipulate, and derive new compound structures are established.
+The in silico chemical universe is expanding rapidly as open access titan databases (Enamine Database (20 Billion) [@Gorgulla:2020-4], Zinc Database (2 Billion) [Irwin:2020-12], PubMed Database (68 Million) [Roberts:2001-2]) and cheminformatic tools to process, manipulate, and derive new compound structures are established.
 This left us with a chemical data big bang with ultra-large datasets and an ambiguous classification system in an attempt to organize the data.
 Previously, partial